UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Methodology

 \subsection{Original-view Graph Reconstruction}

-\subsubsection{Attribute Reconstruction.}
+\subsubsection{Attribute Reconstruction}

 Attribute inconsistency is one of the most important evidence to distinguish abnormal and normal nodes in the feature space.
-However, the aggregation mechanism of existing GNN models is based on the homogeneity assumption, which is detrimental to identifying rare abnormal nodes because most of the connected normal nodes will weaken the abnormal information during message propagation, thus smoothing the attribute inconsistency to hinder the abnormality detection.
-To fully utilize the inconsistency property in the feature space, we mask each relational subgraph with an attribute masking strategy.
+However, the aggregation mechanism of existing GNN models is based on the homogeneity assumption.
+It is detrimental to identifying rare abnormal nodes because most of the connected normal nodes will weaken the abnormal information during message propagation, thus smoothing the attribute inconsistency to hinder the abnormality detection, especially in MHGs.
+To learn the importance of different relations for UGAD in MHGs, we first decouple the original graph into multiple relational subgraphs.
+Then we mask each relational subgraph with an attribute masking strategy.
 Formally, we get the subgraph $\mathcal{G}^r$ and randomly sample a subset $\mathcal{V}_{ma}$ with a masking ratio $r_m$ and then obtain the perturbation subgraph as follows: